Tips for visiting Stonehenge: when is the best time to visit, top tours from London & places to visit near Stonehenge!

 Can you visit Stonehenge from London?
 Yes!
 You can and you should.
 In fact, getting to Stonehenge from London on a day trip is one of the most popular attractions for tourists.

-Do you think about visiting Stonehenge but don’t know how to get there or what’s the best time to visit?
+Do you think about visiting Stonehenge but don’t know how to get there or what’s the best time to visit Stonehenge?
 Do not worry!
 We have covered all the needed info in this article.
-If you are visiting Stonehenge by a car on a weekend day-trip from London, you have all you need to know here.
+If you are visiting Stonehenge by a car (read our guide to renting a car in Europe) on a weekend day-trip from London, you have all you need to know here.
 OK, you can always go to Stonehenge official site if you really want 😉

 The first structure on the site of Stonehenge dates to around 8500 BC.
 Here, pits and totem-pole style structures were found traced to the Mesolithic period.
 However, the earliest monument in the region is estimated to have been built around 3000BC although it wasn’t until 2500 BC that the first stones were placed that make up the centre of the monument.